mspanc/dbux/README.md

 # DBux
 [![Build Status](https://travis-ci.org/mspanc/dbux.svg?branch=master)](https://travis-ci.org/mspanc/dbux)

-DBux provides bindings for [D-Connection](http://dbus.freedesktop.org) IPC protocol for the [Elixir](http://elixir-lang.org) programming language.
+DBux provides bindings for [D-Bus](http://dbus.freedesktop.org) IPC protocol for the [Elixir](http://elixir-lang.org) programming language.

 ## Project aims

-DBux's aim is to provide low-level GenServer-like pattern to handle interaction with D-Connection daemon.
+DBux's aim is to provide low-level GenServer-like pattern to handle interaction with D-Bus daemon.

-It is not going to provide high-level proxy that will magically map objects/interfaces exported over D-Connection to data structures used in your application.
+It is not going to provide high-level proxy that will magically map objects/interfaces exported over D-Bus to data structures used in your application.
 In my opinion it's a task for an another abstraction layer (read: another project built on top of DBux).